When was ACS Jakarta established?

 What is the relationship with ACS Singapore?

 We are the seventh member of the Anglo-Chinese family of schools and the first of the schools to be located outside Singapore.
 Over 11,000 students currently attend the ACS schools.
 All ACS schools are Methodist institutions.
 Due to this relationship, we are closely associated with the brother ACS schools in Singapore and embrace the ACS traditions, culture and ethos.
 We have also ties with the Methodist Church in Indonesia and also that in Singapore.
-A full-time Methodist Chaplin serves in our School.
+A full-time Methodist Chaplain serves in our School.

 Where is the campus located?